Lemon Blueberry Cupcakes

 In the bowl of a stand mixer fitted with the paddle attachment, mix together the sugar and butter.
 Mix on low speed until well blended and then increase the speed to medium and beat for another 3 minutes.
 Add the salt and vanilla and beat on medium for 1 minute.

-Remove half of the buttercream to the bowl with the blueberry puree and stir until well combined.
-If the buttercream is too thin, add more powdered sugar to thicken.
+Remove half of the buttercream to the bowl and add the blueberry puree gradually until the buttercream is well colored and flavored but not too thin.
+If the buttercream does get too thin, add more powdered sugar to thicken.
 If desired, add a few drops of purple food coloring to enhance the blueberry color.

 To the plain buttercream, add the cream and beat until well combined.

 In a large piping bag fitted with a decorative tip (such as the Ateco #846), use a spoon to scoop the plain frosting into one section of the bag, using your finger on the outside of the bag to help scrape it off.
 Repeat with the blueberry frosting.
 Ensure you’re aligning the frosting so it starts at the same place in the bag.
 Don’t worry if the colors touch each other.